colinmarc/hdfs/README.md

       get SOURCE [DEST]
       getmerge SOURCE DEST
       put SOURCE DEST

+      To alter the default locations from which configurations are loaded, the following environment variables may be used:

+        - HADOOP_CONF_DIR     hadoop configuration directory.
+Default: %s
+        - HADOOP_KRB_CONF     kerberos configuration file.
+Default: %s
+        - HADOOP_CCACHE       credential cache to use.
+Defaults: to "/tmp/krb5cc_{user_uid}"
+        - HADOOP_KEYTAB       if set, the specified keytab is used and the credential cache is ignored.

 Since it doesn't have to wait for the JVM to start up, it's also a lot faster `hadoop -fs`: